-On 4 January 2023, the Corporation acquired Richmond upon Thames College (RUTC) for cash consideration of £0.
-This was a Type B merger, whereby all of the assets and liabilities of RUTC were transferred to HCUC with the RUTC Corporation subsequently being dissolved.
+On 4 January 2023, the Corporation acquired Richmond upon Thames College for cash consideration of £0.
+This was a Type B merger, whereby all of the assets and liabilities of Richmond College were transferred to HCUC with the Richmond upon Thames College Corporation subsequently being dissolved.